instant-labs/instant-bandit/pages/docs/usage/tips.md

 #### Timeouts

 Consider setting the `timeout` prop on the `InstantBandit` component somewhere close to your mean configuration response time.
 Upon timeout, the component will present the default site/experiment/variant, aka "the invariant".
 Any captured metrics will be tracked against the [invariant](../internals/invariant.md), so no analytics will be lost.
-The affected user simply won't see the current experiment's variants.
+The affected visitor simply won't see the current experiment's variants.

 #### Placeholders
 The `InstantBandit` component exposes an `onReady` callback you can use to remove custom placeholder elements, e.g. space filling shims to maintain layout.